-- If you indicate neither your approval nor disapproval of a proposal on the voting form, your answer will be deemed to be approval. - If you exercise your voting rights redundantly via the Internet and by mail, the voting rights exercised via the Internet shall be treated as valid. - If you exercise your voting rights more than once via the Internet and by mail, the Company will regard the content of the last exercise as valid.
-Similarly, when you exercise your voting rights redundantly via a personal computer, a smart phone and a mobile phone, the Company will regard the content of the last exercise as valid.
+- If you indicate neither your approval nor disapproval of a proposal on the voting form, your answer will be deemed to be approval. - If you exercise your voting rights redundantly via the Internet and by mail, the voting rights exercised via the Internet shall be treated as valid. - If you exercise your voting rights more than once via the Internet, the Company will regard the content of the last exercise as valid.
+Similarly, when you exercise your voting rights redundantly via a personal computer and a smart phone, the Company will regard the content of the last exercise as valid.